The College Journey for Under-Level Students is a Profound One

 That doesn’t mean there isn’t a role for higher ed administrators.
 Instead, administrators should focus on harnessing the power of peers.

 Campuses across the country are overhauling their first-year advising approaches to leverage peer advisors and “navigator”-type roles.
 For example, Case Western Reserve University recently launched a new Student Success initiative that brings together all functions and services essential to student success in one effective organization.
 The initiative involved introducing the navigator role: ambassadors who help answer point-in-time questions and eventually bridge the student to traditional resources, such as the career center, for a job search.
-Known for their innovation in higher ed, Arizona State University operates with a similar First Year Success Center.
+Known for innovation in higher ed, Arizona State University operates with a similar First Year Success Center.

 Our goal at Wisr is to partner with higher ed leaders to unlock peer advising networks through a single community that interconnects core advising segments.